Automated Dialogue Replacement (ADR) and How It’s Used

 Using Convolution Reverbs in Post

 Convolution reverb is the process of modifying a sound with an impulse response from another sound source.
-Convolution reverbs produce a wide variety of sounds and can be used to create everything from dark ambiance in horror films to the echo of a cathedral, or a simple as small room.
+Convolution reverbs produce a wide variety of sounds and can be used to create everything from dark ambiance in horror films to the echo of a cathedral, or a simple as a small room.
 This makes it possible to process the newly recorded ADR to match the tone of the room or environment in a film.

-Altiverb is a plug-in with more than 500 room, hall, church, arena, etc. presets to give your music depth and space.
+Altiverb is a plug-in with more than 500 room, hall, church, arena, etc., presets to give your music depth and space.